 What This Means

 For PM brands, the calculus is reversed.
 No incumbent has locked in the #1 spot.
 Any of the four major PM brands (Asana, Monday.com, ClickUp, Linear) could potentially capture consensus with sustained, focused effort.
 The engines have not made up their minds.
 That is both the opportunity and the risk: if you do not capture that consensus, a competitor will.
+As our research on AI engine disagreement shows, the engines are not converging on their own.
+Someone has to give them a reason to converge.

 What You Can Do About It